HMojadidi/UFOs/README.md

 ## Overview of Project:

 Dana created a webpage and interactive table which shows data on UFO sightings.
 She'd like to expand her search criteria options to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
-Filters will include searching by date, city, state, country and shape.
+The filters included searching by date, city, state, country and shape.

 ## Results: